git-interview/interview-questions/data/index.md

 ---
-title: "Give feedback"
+title: "Data"
-nav_order: 3
+nav_order: 6
 layout: default
+has_children: false
 description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
-permalink: /notify-me
+permalink: "/data-questions"
 ---

-[Give feedback](https://feedback-form){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 }
+# Data Questions